Introduction and recent developments

 - approve the resolution plan; and

-- approval certain actions of the resolution professional.
+- approve certain actions of the resolution professional.

 Prior approval of the committee of creditors by the resolution professional is required for the following actions: